Academic literature on the topic 'Socio-technical systems analysis and design'

 Abstract:

 Abstract This paper presents a framework for modelling and analysing complex Engineering Information Management systems (EIM systems1).
 Using the framework, a “holistic” model of an EIM system is constructed by four basic interrelated aspect models, respectively describing the process, the information, the role and the computer systems aspects of the EIM system.
 The framework further provides several methods for analysing the aspect models and the relationships between the models.
-The paper shows one example of such an EIM system model and discusses results from case studies in which the framework has been applied.
+The paper shows one example of such an EIM system model and discusses results from case studies in which the frame

 APA, Harvard, Vancouver, ISO, and other styles